 This guide describes how to configure Iterable to use Mailgun to send email.

-Amazon Simple Email Service (SES), using a shared IP pool — Iterable's default email setup.
-Currently, there's no way to send through Amazon SES using your own account or a dedicated IP address.
-To learn more about setting up Amazon SES, read Integrating Amazon Simple Email Service (SES) with Iterable
+Amazon Simple Email Service (SES), using a shared IP pool (Iterable's default email setup).
+Amazon SES is available for US and EU-based Iterable projects.
+To learn how to set up Amazon SES, read Amazon Simple Email Service (SES) + Iterable Integration.

 To configure your Iterable account to send email with Mailgun, complete the steps below.

 Step 1: Configure your Mailgun account and related settings

 To integrate your Mailgun account with Iterable, work closely with your Iterable implementation consultant or customer success manager.